 The world's first multicultural society was in Sicily.
-Today, it is Europe's most historic cosmopolitan region.
+Today, it is Europe's most historically cosmopolitan region.
 The land is full of archaeological wonders.
 Amazing art, folklore and awe inspiring scenery greets visitors at every turn.
 Delicious food at reasonable prices is available wherever or whenever you have a craving.

-The southeast side of the mountain consists of high plateaus that are made up of lava, limestone and tufa.
+The southeast side of the mountain consists of high plateaux that are made up of lava, limestone and tufa.
 Numerous chasms have been carved into the mountainside through the ages by erosion.
 The mountain is entirely protected within a national park.
 The majesty of the spectacular landscapes will leave you in awe.